apache/buildstream/CONTRIBUTING.rst

 to see if the issue is already filed, and `open an issue <https://gitlab.com/BuildStream/buildstream/issues/new>`_ if no issue already exists.

-For policies on how to submit and issue and how to use our project labels, we recommend that you read the `policies guide
+For policies on how to submit an issue and how to use our project labels, we recommend that you read the `policies guide
 <https://gitlab.com/BuildStream/nosoftware/alignment/blob/master/BuildStream_policies.md>`_